 Matthew Santa, Hearing Form: Musical Analysis with and Without the Score, Anthology only.
-Extra Materials Scores for pieces assigned for homework, when appropriate, are provided in the Anthology or on
+Extra Materials

-Scores for pieces assigned for homework, when appropriate, are provided in the Anthology or of Blackboard, and listening excerpts can be found on the textbook website, http://cw.routledge.com/textbooks/9780415872638/audio-examples.asp Or "Spotify"
+Scores for pieces assigned for homework, when appropriate, are provided in the Anthology or on Blackboard, and listening excerpts can be found on "Spotify"

 Descriptions of major assignments and examinations: There will be several analytical assignments, listed on the syllabus- the date they are listed under is the date they are due.
 Each assignment should have the DIAGRAM of the assigned piece, and, unless instructed otherwise for a particular assignment, it should include: